rstacruz/oec-guide/docs/direct_hire_exception.md

 ## TL;DR

 **Skilled workers are allowed to be directly hired without a recruitment agency,** contrary to what some government agencies may say.
+As of May 2018, your best citation is the [Memorandum Circular No. 08 of 2018](./memorandum_circular_08.md).

 <br>